 Rabbits shed throughout the year, but during seasonal changes, it tends to be worse.
 This time is when you may see shed lines on your rabbit--nothing to worry about, it's just the pattern in which the hair falls out.

 Here are some shed lines on Moneypenny, note the color change in the fur.

-For members of our rescue, nail trims are free!
-At monthly meetings, we do trims for non-members for $5.
-It can be daunting when you first try to trim nails, but you can easily learn to do this task on your own.
+For members of our rescue, nail trims and gland cleaning are free!
+We do trims for non-members for $5.
+COVID UPDATE**Please make an appointment for nail trims as stated on our home page.
+Contact us here.
+Thank you.** It can be daunting when you first try to trim nails, but you can easily learn to do this task on your own.
 You need a clipper, try this standard type or a guillotine clipper.
 We even use small wire cutters at the rescue, though you have to be very careful of the tip.
 You will also need Styptic Powder and a small penlight.

 First, find a position that your bunny finds relaxing.
 Try resting them on their back, or sit them on your lap and take turns pulling each foot out from their body.
 Practice doing this several times without clipping first.
 It will get them used to the sensation.
 Second, look for the quick.
 If they have clear toenails, it's easy to see, cut a few millimeters past it.
 If they have dark nails, shine the light through the nail to see the quick and cut a few millimeters past it.
 Nails that are too long make it hard for a rabbit to walk and to groom themselves, so check them every month.

 The quick can be seen halfway down the nail in this photo.